trevordevore/levurehelper-dataview/README.md

 - `dvIdeCreateDataViewControl pName, pTargetCard, pBehavior`
 - `dvIdeCreateDataViewControlUsingDialog pTargetCard, pBehavior, pRowStyleTemplateGroupsA`

 `dvIdeCreateDataViewControl` will create a DataView with no additional input.
-The only required parametr is `pName` which will be the name of the group that is created.
+The only required parameter is `pName` which will be the name of the group that is created.
 If `pTargetCard` is empty then the DataView group control will be added to the current card of the `topStack`.
 If you would like to assign a behavior to the DataView group control other than the "DataView Behavior" stack then pass a reference to it in `pBehavior`.
 For example, if you want to create a new DataView group control in the current card of the `topStack` that uses the DataView Array controller then you would make the following call:

 ```
 dvIdeCreateDataViewControl "My DataView", empty, the long id of stack "DataView Array Controller Behavior"